AdobeDocs/marketo.en/help/sky/apply-communication-limits-to-a-smart-campaign.md

 ---
-Title: apply-communication-limits-to-a-smart-campaign
+title: apply-communication-limits-to-a-smart-campaign
-Description: Apply Communication Limits to a Smart Campaign
+description: Apply Communication Limits to a Smart Campaign
 ---

 # Apply Communication Limits to a Smart Campaign